SHASWAT2000-loves-logic/Personal-Website/README.md

 6. Awards - previous awards
 7. Contact - to get in touch with me

-**Note** - There is an additional component, which only comes into play when the screen size is less than 480px or when the user is on mobile device.
+**Note** - There is an additional component (MobileNavbar), which only comes into play when the screen size is less than 480px or when the user is on mobile device.

 **Technologies Used** - HTML, CSS and JavaScript